gyrogami logo

 Most metals work harden as they are being drawn or forged, making them more difficult to shape and manipulate.
 The crystal or grain structure gets homogenized and increases temper (essentially, hardness).
 Dead-soft is a world away from spring state, and 10k gold is nothing like 0.999 fine silver.

-There are several steps that will be repeated endlessly until the proper size is reached.
+Several steps will be repeated endlessly until the proper size wire is reached.
 These steps are mundane and not terribly exciting so most people enjoy the convenience of pre-made wire or ready-to-use jump rings.

-Next, it will be pulled through a drawplate (commercially they use dies or rollers).
-Drawplates have a series of holes with tiny increments between adjacent ones.
+Next, it will be pulled through a drawplate which has a series of holes with tiny increments between adjacent ones.
 There are round, square, triangular, and other wire profiles available.
 Precision carbide inserts are mandatory for jewelry since the other ones are basically junk.
-(Some rolling mills have round, square, and other profiles and generally do a better job.)

-The tip of the wire is put into the appropriate hole and the remainder is pulled (drawn) through, reducing or changing its cross-section in the process.
-This continues in successively smaller holes until it's the proper size or shape.
+The tip of the wire is put into the appropriate hole and the remainder is pulled (drawn) through, reducing or changing its cross-section.
+This continues in successively smaller holes until it's the proper size.

 Resonant frequency or something like it will ruin the wire.

-Whereas I can make wire in increments of 0.1mm or smaller, commercial selection often jump two gauge sizes.
-For titanium and stainless steel, there is no choice for the home-brewed jewelry maker but to purchase them commercially.
-Going from 10ga to 12ga is 0.53mm difference!
-This pigeonholes certain families of weaves, notably the JPLs, Persians, and aspect ratio-specific patterns.
+Whereas I can make wire in increments of 0.1mm or smaller, commercial selections often jump two gauge sizes.
+Going from 10ga to 12ga is a 0.53mm difference!
+Titanium and stainless steel are not doable in shop so it's whatever the marketplace has.

 (To make 1700 jump rings with 0.5mm wire diameter and 1/2" inner diameter uses close to 250ft of wire.
-A four-foot drawtable would mean 60 separate pieces, each wireling making about 30 jump rings, or a coil less than 3/4" long.
-This is impractical.
-Sleuthing out the defective jump rings if left in one continuous wire is a lot of extra work.)
+A four-foot drawtable would mean about 75 separate pieces, each wireling making about 30 jump rings from a coil less than 3/4" long.
+This is impractical as is sleuthing out the defective jump rings if left in one continuous wire.)

 Posted by M: January 24, 2019